Aaron Dessner: Other production work

-In April 2020, during the COVID-19 pandemic, Dessner was approached by American singer-songwriter Taylor Swift to collaborate on music.
-Dessner subsequently produced and co-wrote her eighth studio album, Folklore.
+In April 2020, during the COVID-19 pandemic, Dessner was approached by American singer-songwriter Taylor Swift to collaborate on music, and he subsequently produced and co-wrote her eighth studio album, Folklore.
 It was a surprise release that debuted to critical acclaim on July 24, 2020, and won Album of the Year at the 63rd Annual Grammy Awards in 2021.
-Dessner continued his collaboration with Swift on her ninth studio and second surprise album, Evermore, released later that year on December 11.
-Dessner's production involvement with Swift continued through her process of re-recording her back catalogue, beginning with Fearless (Taylor's Version), the 2021 re-recording of Swift's 2008 album, Fearless, Red (Taylor's Version), the 2021 re-recording of her 2012 album, Red and continuing in the 3am edition with her tenth studio album Midnights.
-After the release of Folklore, Folklore: The Long Pond Studio Sessions and Evermore, artists such as Maya Hawke, Gracie Abrams, Ed Sheeran, King Princess, and Girl in Red desired to collaborate with Dessner and record songs at his Long Pond Studio.
+Dessner continued his collaboration with Swift on her subsequent albums Evermore (2020), Midnights (2022), and The Tortured Poets Department (2024), as well as her re-recorded albums Fearless (Taylor's Version) (2021), Red (Taylor's Version) (2021), and Speak Now (Taylor's Version) (2023).
+After the release of Folklore, the documentary film Folklore: The Long Pond Studio Sessions and Evermore, artists such as Maya Hawke, Gracie Abrams, Ed Sheeran, King Princess, and Girl in Red expressed interest in collaborating with Dessner and recording songs at his Long Pond Studio.
 Dessner stated, "After Taylor, it was a bit crazy how many people reached out.
-And getting to meet and write songs with people you wouldn't have had access to… I'm so grateful for it."
+And getting to meet and write songs with people you wouldn't have had access to...
+I'm so grateful for it."

 Dessner also co-produced British singer-songwriter Ben Howard's fourth studio album, Collections from the Whiteout, alongside Howard himself, which was released on March 26, 2021.
-Additionally, Dessner produced Day of the Dead, which was released in 2016, and Dark Was the Night, both of which are AIDS charity compilations for the Red Hot Organization; and Doveman's 2009 release The Conformist.
+On October 7, 2022, Indigo Sparke's sophomore album was released with Dessner credited as a producer, co-writer, and musician.
+On Instagram, Dessner congratulated Sparke on her upcoming single, saying that together they "made one of [his] favorite records [he's] ever been a part of".